bearaujus/bjson/README.md

 ## Installation

-To install BWorker, you can run the following command:
+To install BJSON, you can run the following command:

 ```shell
 go get github.com/bearaujus/bjson